Wind Advisory issued for Baldwin Central, Baldwin Coastal, Mobile Central by NWS - News Break

 Wind Advisory issued for Baldwin Central, Baldwin Coastal, Mobile Central by NWS

-Effective: 2021-05-19 10:25:00 CDT Expires: 2021-05-19 18:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
+Effective: 2021-05-19 12:37:00 CDT Expires: 2021-05-19 18:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
 Secure outdoor objects.
-Target Area: Baldwin Central; Baldwin Coastal; Mobile Central; Mobile Coastal WIND ADVISORY REMAINS IN EFFECT UNTIL 6 PM CDT THIS EVENING * WHAT...Southeast winds 15 to 25 mph with gusts up to 35 mph. * WHERE...In Alabama, Baldwin Coastal, Mobile Coastal, Baldwin Central and Mobile Central Counties.
-In Florida, Santa Rosa Coastal, Okaloosa Coastal and Escambia Coastal Counties. * WHEN...Until 6 PM CDT this evening. * IMPACTS...Gusty winds could blow around unsecured objects.
+Target Area: Baldwin Central; Baldwin Coastal; Mobile Central; Mobile Coastal WIND ADVISORY REMAINS IN EFFECT UNTIL 6 PM CDT THIS EVENING WIND ADVISORY IN EFFECT FROM 9 AM TO 7 PM CDT THURSDAY * WHAT...For the first Wind Advisory, southeast winds 15 to 25 mph with gusts up to 35 mph.
+For the second Wind Advisory, southeast winds 15 to 25 mph with gusts up to 35 mph expected. * WHERE...In Alabama, Mobile Central, Baldwin Central, Mobile Coastal and Baldwin Coastal Counties.
+In Florida, Escambia Coastal, Santa Rosa Coastal and Okaloosa Coastal Counties. * WHEN...For the first Wind Advisory, until 6 PM CDT this evening.
+For the second Wind Advisory, from 9 AM to 7 PM CDT Thursday. * IMPACTS...Gusty winds could blow around unsecured objects.
 Tree limbs could be blown down and a few power outages may result.alerts.weather.gov